Experience to meet all of your plant care needs

 Your property tells the story of who you are - what you enjoy, and how you define your personal space.
 It is an extension of your home and should bring a sense of balance and joy from every interior vantage point.
 It is living art that grows with the story of your home, and is captured in the memories created there.
 Whether you currently work with a landscape designer/architect, or choose to work with our design team, Harrison McPhee, Inc. will will bring your expression to life - setting your perfect stage for generations of enjoyment.

 Although disappointing to lose a lawn to drought, grass can be replanted and bounce back in a season.
-If a tree is destroyed by drought it can take decades to replace.
-The summer of 2016 was the driest on record in Massachusetts and our trees are using every bit of energy they have to overcome the negative impact.
+The effects can be much more severe for a tree, however, lasting several years.
+If a tree is destroyed by drought it can take decades for a replacement to grow to the same size.
+The summer of 2016 was the driest on record in Massachusetts and our trees used every bit of energy they had to overcome the negative impact.
+The spring of 2020 hit them hard again.
 A healthy tree can absorb up to 400+ gallons of water a day - a quantity they certainly haven't seen in recent months.
-The effects of droughts can be seen for many years.
-To mitigate the damage and speed recovery, trees benefit from some extra hydration.
-Just as a healthy recovery drink replenishes the system after a rigorous workout, our drought treatment is a "smoothie" for the trees.
-Wetting agents break up surface tension of compacted soil and allow nutrient enhanced moisture to be targeted to the root systems.
+To mitigate damage and speed recovery, we provide rehydration programs that utilize wetting agents and nutrients.
+These are injected at the root system for maximum absorption.
+Just as a healthy recovery drink replenishes our systems after a rigorous workout, our drought treatment is a "smoothie" for the trees.